bisquit/rpget/README.md

 <a href="https://www.npmjs.com/package/rpget"><img src="https://img.shields.io/npm/v/rpget"></a>
 [![CI](https://github.com/bisquit/rpget/actions/workflows/ci.yml/badge.svg)](https://github.com/bisquit/rpget/actions/workflows/ci.yml)

-Download a directory from a repository URL you are viewing.
+Download a directory or file from a repository URL you are viewing.

 ## Features

-- Download a file, directory or even entire repository.
+- Download a directory, file or even entire repository.
 - With a single command and just a URL.
 You don't need to remember.
 - Support both GitHub and GitLab.